Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 Hunter-gatherers migrated to the continent around 45,000 years ago.
 It was visited by the Dutch in 1606 who did not settle.
-In 1770 Cook claimed it for the UK who established penal colonies in New South Wales from 1788 with the last convicts arriving in 1848.
+In 1770 Cook claimed it for the UK which established penal colonies in New South Wales from 1788.
+The last convicts arrived in 1848.

 Other (free) settlements started in Tasmania (1803), Swan River (1828), South Australia (1836), Victoria (1851) and Queensland (1859).
 Meanwhile the indigenous population declined due to disease and conflict.

 The six colonies managed affairs while still part of the British Empire but, in 1901, they federated.
-The Federal Capital Territory (ACT) was then formed in 1911 to house the capita in Canberra.
-The birth of the nation proper is recognised as defeat of the ANZACs at Gallipoli in World War 1 with Britain ending most constitutional links by 1942.
+The Federal Capital Territory (ACT) was then formed in 1911 to house the capital in Canberra but the birth of the nation proper is now recognised as defeat of the ANZACs at Gallipoli in World War 1.
+Britain had ended most constitutional links by 1942.

 After World War 2 the country encouraged immigration from Europe and, later, from Asia.
-The Australia Act of 1986 severed all ties with the UK but voters rejected a proposal to become a republic.
+The Australia Act of 1986 severed all ties with the UK but voters rejected a proposal for the country to become a republic.
 Australia’s economy is strong, focused on mining, energy and services.

 Australia' is part of the Indo-Australian Plate.
 It is separated from Asia by the Arafura and Timor Seas.
 The Coral Sea lies off the Queensland coast and the Tasman Sea between Australia and New Zealand.
 The Great Barrier Reef, the world's largest reef, is off the northeast coast, extending over 2,000 kms.